zen0wu/sbt-maven-plugin/README.md

 object MyBuild extends MavenBuild {
 	// "*" is a selector which selects all sub modules project("*")(
-		// Note that these properties like compile source, target, encoding are treated as common properties
+		// Note that these properties like compile source, target, encoding
-		// So set a pom.xml property like "<maven.compiler.source>1.6</maven.compiler.source>" also works. javacOptions ++= Seq("-source", "1.6")
+		// are treated as common properties.
+So set a pom.xml property
+		// like "<maven.compiler.source>1.6</maven.compiler.source>" also works.
+		javacOptions ++= Seq("-source", "1.6")
 	)